vercel/next.js/examples/with-goober/README.md

 # Example with goober

-This is an example of how [goober](https://github.com/cristianbote/goober) can be used with `Next.js` to fully render a SSR website or app. `goober's` proposal is it's size, at around 1Kb and offering the same functionality one would need.
+This is an example of how [🥜 goober](https://github.com/cristianbote/goober) can be used with `Next.js` to fully render a SSR website or app. [🥜 goober](https://github.com/cristianbote/goober) proposal is: "a less than 1KB css-in-js alternative with a familiar API" and offering the same functionality one would need.

 If you are running into any issues with this example, feel free to open-up an issue at https://github.com/cristianbote/goober/issues.

+Why is there a peanut emoji?

+Goober initially started with a slogan as "a less than 1KB css-in-js library at the cost of _peanuts_".
+Goober also means a kind of peanut so, it fits!

 ## Deploy your own